daishan/snaplint/README.md

 - **Count changes** show if the total number of issues changed
 - **File-level errors** (line 0) are fully supported

-Snapshots are stored as JSON with version metadata for forward compatibility.
+Snapshots are stored as gzip-compressed JSON (`.json.gz`) with version metadata for forward compatibility.

 ## CI Integration